Juice Wrld discography

-Juice Wrld's second studio album Death Race for Love, was released in March 2019.
+Juice WRLD's second studio album Death Race for Love, was released on March 8, 2019.
 Led by the singles "Robbery" and "Hear Me Calling", it debuted at number one on the Billboard 200 with 165,000 album-equivalent units.
-"Bandit" with YoungBoy Never Broke Again was Juice Wrld's final release before his death.
+"Bandit" with YoungBoy Never Broke Again was Juice WRLD's final release before his death.

 On April 23, 2020, Higgins' estate announced on his Instagram account that his first posthumous single, "Righteous", would be released later that night.
 "Righteous" was released at midnight on April 24, 2020, and an accompanying music video with footage of Higgins was uploaded to his YouTube channel.
 Higgins recorded the song at his home studio in Los Angeles.
 On May 29, the song "Tell Me U Luv Me" featuring Trippie Redd was released alongside a music video directed by Cole Bennett.
 These songs are included on his first posthumous album, titled Legends Never Die.

-On July 6, Higgins' estate publicly announced the late rapper's first posthumous album Legends Never Die.
+On July 6, Higgins' estate publicly announced his first posthumous album Legends Never Die.
 On the same day, Higgins' estate also released "Life's a Mess" featuring Halsey and "Come & Go" a few days later on July 9 featuring Marshmello.
-The album was released on July 10, 2020, with 21 songs and 5 singles that Higgins' estate claims "best represents the music Juice was in the process of creating".
+The album was released on July 10, 2020, with 21 songs and five singles that Higgins' estate claims "best represents the music Juice was in the process of creating".
 The album debuted at number one on the Billboard 200 with 497,000 album-equivalent units.
 Five of the songs reached the top 10 of the Billboard Hot 100 on the week ending July 25, 2020: "Come & Go", "Wishing Well", "Conversations", "Life's a Mess", and "Hate the Other Side", which reached number two, five, seven, nine, and ten, respectively.
 Higgins is the third artist to ever accomplish this feat, the other two being The Beatles and Drake.
 "Life's a Mess" notably jumped from number 74 to number nine that week.
+Juice WRLD's fifth studio album, The Party Never Ends, was released on November 29, 2024, nearly five years after his death.
+The project includes 18 tracks.